webketje/metalsmith-handlebars-x/README.md

 metalsmith.use(xhandlebars({ instance: Handlebars }));
 ```

-### With metalsmith-layouts & metalsmith-discover-partials
+### With @metalsmith/layouts & metalsmith-discover-partials

-You can use this plugin together with metalsmith-layouts & discover-partials but you should specify `layout: false` in order to avoid conflicts.
-metalsmith-handlebars-x will then only compile file `contents`.
-See [test.js](./tests/test.js#L174) for an example.
+You can use this plugin together with @metalsmith/layouts & metalsmith-discover-partials but you should specify `layout: false` in order to avoid conflicts. metalsmith-handlebars-x will then only compile file `contents`.
+See [test.js](./tests/test.js#L211) for an example.

 ## License